The Secretary of State was asked—

 My hon.
 Friend raises an important issue.
 I am sure that all Members have had constituency cases where they have seen the devastating impact that eating disorders can have on individuals, and on their families and friends.
 The Government have been taking steps over the past few years.
 In 2014 we announced that we were investing £150 million to expand eating disorder community-based care for children and young people, and 70 dedicated new or extended community services offer care as a result.
 As my hon.
 Friend said, young people may be encouraged to take products because of celebrity endorsement.
 The celebrities involved should think very carefully about the impact that these products can have in effecting eating disorders, which devastate lives.

-The Prime Minister, and indeed the entire House, knows the conditions under which her withdrawal agreement will have a majority.
-The whole House, and indeed the country, now knows that as a result of yesterday’s events the prospects of the Prime Minister being able to achieve the necessary changes have been undermined and her negotiating position has been weakened.
+The Prime Minister, and indeed the entire House, know the conditions under which her withdrawal agreement will have a majority.
+The whole House, and indeed the country, now know that as a result of yesterday’s events the prospects of the Prime Minister being able to achieve the necessary changes have been undermined and her negotiating position has been weakened.
 That is the reality of the situation.
 Can we have an assurance, in terms of any possible extension—and I would be interested to know what the Prime Minister thinks the purpose of the extension would be—that she will continue to focus on getting those legally binding changes?
 Hopefully, during any future negotiations, she will not be undermined in the way that she has been so far.

 First of all, we are continuing to press for those legally binding changes.
 Those are the discussions we have been having with the European Commission.
 It is what I have spoken to every European Union leader about over the last 10 days or so.
 It is what I was speaking to people about at Sharm El Sheikh over the weekend as well.
 The right hon.
 Gentleman talks about the extension to article 50.
 Can I be very clear again?
 The Government do not want to extend article 50.
 The Government’s policy is to get the legally binding changes so a deal can be brought back to this House, and this House can support the deal, and we can leave on 29 March with a deal.